 }

-Comparison: AnythingLLM vs. cloud AI agents
+Comparison: AnythingLLM vs. Cloud AI Agents

-| Criterion | Cloud agents | AnythingLLM (self-hosted) |
+| criterion | Cloud Agents | AnythingLLM (Self-Hosted) |

 |---|---|---|

-| Data sovereignty | Data leaves your premises | Fully local / on-premises |
+| Data Sovereignty | Data leaves the house | Fully local / on-premise |

-| RAG knowledge base | Limited context window | Unlimited (vector database) |
+| RAG knowledge base | Limited Context Window | Unlimited (Vector Database) |

-| Own documents | Upload per conversation | Persistently embedded |
+| My Documents | Upload per conversation | Persistently embedded |

-| MCP transport | STDIO | SSE (HTTP) |
+| MCP Transport | STDIO | SSE (HTTP) |

-| Cost | API fees per token | One-off (hardware) + optional API |
+| Costs | API fees per token | Unique (hardware) + optional API |

 | Offline capability | No | Yes (with Ollama / LM Studio) |

-| Multi-user | Single user | Team workspaces with permissions |
+| Multi-User | Single user | Team workspaces with rights |

-“Create a complete OSCAL document chain for my 8 web servers based on the BSI IT-Grundschutz catalog.”
+“Create a complete OSCAL document chain for my 8 web servers based on the BSI-IT-Grundschutz catalog.”